mjambon/ocaml-wishlist/README.md

 Smarter record and variant type inference
 -----------------------------------------

-Converting between from one record type to another happens a lot and is illustrated by the example below:
+Converting from one record type to another happens a lot and is illustrated by the example below:

 ```ocaml